30 Popular Brands That Once Had Totally Different Names

 In 1893, Caleb Bradham developed a carbonated soft drink in his drugstore in New Bern, North Carolina, one that he simply called Brad's Drink in honor of his surname.
 Five years later, Bradham rebranded to Pepsi-Cola, using the root of the word dyspepsia (meaning indigestion) because he believed his drink was a "healthy" soda that aided in digestion.
 Eventually, however, "cola" became the common noun for the carbonated soft drink—so these days, we're just left calling it "Pepsi."

 When Fred DeLuca saw that submarine sandwiches were all the rage in the 1960s, he came up with the idea to open his own submarine sandwich shop in Bridgeport, Connecticut.
 With the financial assistance of family friend Dr. Peter Buck, he opened up his shop in 1965 and named it Pete's Super Submarines in Buck's honor.
 Apparently, DeLuca hoped to earn enough money in his brand-new sandwich business to pay his college tuition and eventually become a doctor, just like Buck.

 Once the business expanded, he shortened the name to Pete's Submarines—but when he was told that it sounded like "pizza marines" when broadcast over the radio, he shortened it even more to Pete's Subway.
 By 1968, the name of the shop was down to just Subway—and the rest, as they say, is history.

 Stag Party (Playboy)

-Hugh Hefner founded the legendary men's lifestyle and entertainment magazine Playboy in Chicago in 1953.
-And an almost-lawsuit saved him from going with his original (infinitely worse) name, Stag Party.
+Hugh Hefner founded the legendary men's lifestyle and entertainment magazine Playboy in 1953.
+Thankfully, though, an almost-lawsuit saved him from going with his original (and infinitely worse) name: Stag Party.